 - A. Report to the National Indian Gaming Commission - 1.
-Pursuant to the procedures set out in 4 CNCA § 53, the Gaming Commission shall prepare and forward to the National Indian Gaming Commission an investigative report on each background investigation conducted for each Key Employee and Primary Management Official.
+When a gaming facility employs a Key Employee or a Primary Management Official, the Gaming Commission shall forward to the National Indian Gaming Commission a completed application containing the information listed in § 52. - 2.
+Prior to issuing a license to a Key Employee or Primary Management Official, and pursuant to the procedures set out in 4 CNCA § 53, the Gaming Commission shall prepare and forward to the National Indian Gaming Commission an investigative report on each background investigation conducted for each Key Employee and Primary Management Official.
 An investigative report shall include all of the following: - a.
 Steps taken in conducting a background investigation; - b.
 Results obtained: - c.
-Conclusions reached; and - d.
+Conclusions reached: and - d.
 The basis for those conclusions. - e.
-The Gaming Commission shall submit with the report a copy of the eligibility determination made under 4 CNCA § 56. - 2.
-If a license is not issued to an applicant for a Key Employee or Primary Management Official position, the Nation: - 1.
-Shall notify the National Indian Gaming Commission; and - May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Record System. - 3.
-With respect to key employees and primary management officials, the Gaming Commission shall retain applications for employment an reports (if any) of background investigations for inspection by the Chairman of the National Indian Gaming Commission or his/her designee for no less than three (3) years from the date of termination of employment. - B. Procedures for forwarding applications and reports for Key Employees and Primary Management Officials to the National Indian Gaming Commission. - 1.
-When a Key Employee or Primary Management Official begins work at a gaming operation authorized by this ordinance, the Gaming Commission shall forward to the National Indian Gaming Commission a completed application for employment and shall conduct the background investigation and make the determination referred to in 4 CNCA § 56. - 2.
-The Gaming Commission shall forward the report referred to in 4 CNCA § 57 (A) to the National Indian Gaming Commission within sixty (60) days after an employee begins work or within sixty (60) days of the approval of this ordinance by the Chairman of the National Indian Gaming Commission. - 3.
+The Gaming Commission shall submit with the report a copy of the eligibility determination made under 4 CNCA § 56. - 3.
+If a license is not issued to an applicant for a Key Employee or Primary Management Official position, the Nation:

+- a.
+Shall notify the National Indian Gaming Commission; and - b.
+May forward copies of its eligibility determination and investigative report (if any) to the National Indian Gaming Commission for inclusion in the Indian Gaming Individuals Record System. - c.
+With respect to Key Employee and Primary Management Officials, the Gaming Commission shall retain applications for employment and reports (if any) of background investigations for inspection by the Chairman of the NIGC or his/her designee for no less than three (3) years from the date of termination of employment. - B. Procedures for forwarding applications and reports for Key Employees and Primary Management Officials to the NIGC. - 1.
+When a Key Employee or Primary Management Official begins work at a gaming operation authorized by this ordinance, the Gaming Commission shall forward to the NIGC a completed application for employment and shall conduct the background investigation and make the determination referred to in 4 CNCA § 56. - 2.
+The Gaming Commission shall forward the report referred to in 4 CNCA § 57 (A) to the NIGC within sixty (60) days after an employee begins work or within sixty (60) days of the approval of this ordinance by the Chairman of the NIGC. - 3.
 The gaming operation shall not employ as a Key Employee or Primary Management Official a person who does not have a license after ninety (90) days. - 4.
 The provisions outlined in sub-section 1 above shall not apply to any background investigations conducted and reported to the NIGC under any agreement with the NIGC for reduced reporting of background investigation results. - C. The process in section B above does not apply to Non-Gaming Employees or Vendor principals/management officials as defined in this Title.
 The retention period for such records shall be defined by the Gaming Commission.